v2xu/V2Ray-With-SSpanel/README.md

 **Thanks a lot to @Anankke 、 V2ray Team、 @rico93**

+> # For some reason, I will NOT ANSWER ANY ISSUES about this repo.

 **Note:**
 > This edition is only for early adopters experience and technical exchanges.
 If you want to experience the full-featured edition, please contact @rico93 or [telegram channel](https://t.me/rico_v2)